 1923 Gerald du Maurier and Tallulah Bankhead are featured in The Dancers at Wyndham's Theatre in London.
 Hubert Parson penned the romance of a dance hall proprietor who inherits a title and fortune but never forgets his true love.
 It surefoots it for 346 performances.

 1933 One Sunday Afternoon stars Lloyd Nolan and Francesca Bruning as plain people struggling through hard times.
-James Hagan's drama runs first at the Little Theatre, and then at the 48th St Theatre, for a total of 322 performances.
+James Hagan's drama runs first at the Little Theatre, and then at the 48th Street Theatre, for a total of 322 performances.

 1950 Before TV's Hazel typecast her as a frumpy maid, Shirley Booth won a Tony for starring in William Inge's drama Come Back, Little Sheba.
 Co-star Sidney Blackmer also takes home a Tony for the Theatre Guild production.
 Best Play, however, goes to T.S.
 Eliot's The Cocktail Party.
+Two years later, Booth repeats her performance as Lola in a film adaptation of the play, winning her the Academy Award for Best Actress.

 1984 Stage legend Ethel Merman, Broadway's original Rose in Gypsy, dies in her hometown New York City at 76.
 She also created roles in the original productions of Anything Goes, Red, Hot and Blue!, Something for the Boys, Call Me Madam, and Annie Get Your Gun.